cosimoiaia/DistillLama/README.md

 ```

 On the first run, distilllama will load all the text documents found in the documents folder.
+All ingested documents are moved into the processed subfolder.

-New information can also be provided from the chat interface by typing 'Information'
+New information can also be provided from the chat interface by typing 'Information'.